MorganBergen/JavaScript/src/3-types-values-variables/README.md

 - the interpreter will garbage collect when a porgram no longer has any way to refer to a variable.
 - the interpreter will then reclaim the RAM memory it was occupying

-2. OOP
+2. Object Orientation in JavaScript

+- The best part of OOP is the fact that globally defined functions become a thing of the past.
-- globally define functions are not needed when using OOP, meaning there are types that have defined methods for working with certain values
+- Therefore you utilizes types that have defined methods for working with certain values.
-- to sort the elements of an array a for example we dont pass a to a sort function.
-Instead we invoke the sort method of a
+- For example to sort the elements of an array a for example we don't pass a to a sort function, instead we invoke the sort method of a...

-        array a = []
-        a.sort
+        let a = [1, 2, 3, 4, 5, 6, 7, 8, 9, 10];
+        a.sort();

 - numbers, strings, booleans, and symbols have methods attached to them that can be invoked
 - object types are mutable